jahanzaibbaloch99/react-native-init/README.md

 5. Toasts
 6. Drawer

+#### Installation Instructions:
+1. Simply download this repository
+2. Change bundle identifier and package name for your own application by following below instructions
+3. Add Google services.json file in android and ios directories in their proper location for app to build

 #### Renaming package for production

-To upload this app on Google Play, you'll have to rename the package to something unique.
-Follow these steps to rename the app for React Native version 0.64.4:
+To upload this app on Google Play or App Store, you'll have to rename the app to something unique.
+Follow these steps for React Native version 0.63.4:

 ##### For iOS: